Fighting for you

 If you have been discriminated against in the workplace based on age, you may be able to take legal action that requires your employer to:

-- Pay damages to compensate you for back pay, benefits, emotional distress, suffering, and so on
+- Pay damages to compensate you for back pay, benefits, emotional distress, suffering, legal expenses and so on;

 As an experienced Florida age discrimination attorney, I can help assess your case.

 If we agree on pursuing legal action, I will help you take the necessary steps to build your case.

 From here, we need to:

 - Assess your claim.
 Start by booking a free phone consultation below.